rodolphe37/cra-pwa-react-ultimate-messenger/README.md

 > *you can only send/receive messages if you have the server locally on your machine -

-> I explain how to test the online version with your local version further in the documentation...
+ I explain how to test the online version with your local version further in the documentation site...

+ ---

 ## Install pack repository:
 **[Pack with automatic installation/configuration script](https://github.com/rodolphe37/pwa-rum-install-pack)**